saricden/saricden.com/_posts/blog/2015-08-23-my-beef-with-libraries-frameworks.md

 A brilliant site that is full of examples for jQuery is <a href="http://youmightnotneedjquery.com/">youmightnotneedjquery.com</a>.

-The problem with not understanding the fundementals of anything is when it comes time to think outside the box, it will be very hard to do so.
+The problem with not understanding the fundamentals of anything is when it comes time to think outside the box, it will be very hard to do so.

 I myself experienced this by learning how to do database joins with <a href="http://propelorm.org/">Propel ORM</a> instead of raw SQL.
 While it worked at the time, when I was faced with a situation where raw SQL joins were required it was very challenging.